prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 Using the rewrittenSources we will create a new MultiJoinNode and that will be used for final presto Join creation.
 That means in further steps we will create a single TableScanNode for each group and add that single TableScanNode to rewrittenSources from the sourcesByConnector map.

-For grouping Jdbc tables  we need two informations from ConnectorTableHandle.

 In GroupInnerJoinsByConnector we have joinPushdownCombineSources() method for doing this.
+This creates a MultiJoinNode object rewrittenMultiJoinNode.
+That is then passed to createLeftDeepJoinTree to creates a joinNode and in turn creates a filterNode.

 In JdbcJoinPushdown we override visitTableScan() from ConnectorPlanOptimizer to create a new newTableHandle and new TableScanNode with the combined details in JDBC level.